x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

 } AS %data

 WITH {
-  SELECT ?rui_location ?dataset ?tool ?similarity WHERE {
+  SELECT ?sex ?rui_location ?dataset ?tool ?similarity WHERE {
     GRAPH HRApop: {
       ?dataset a ccf:Dataset .